-Blakemore Freeman Fellowships are awarded for one academic year of advanced level language study in East or Southeast Asia.
+Blakemore Freeman Fellowships are awarded for one academic year (two semesters or three quarters) of advanced level language study in East or Southeast Asia.
 Eligible languages are Chinese, Japanese, Korean, Burmese, Indonesian, Khmer, Thai, and Vietnamese.

 The Blakemore Foundation makes grants for study only at specific language programs.
 Please refer to the current list of approved programs.